Alexius25/Subnautica-Mods/docs/CustomBeds.md

 ### Image Information

-This here is for more advanced beds.
+This here is for more advanced beds:
-The Aspect Ratio for the Provided Parts:

 | Image/Region         | Width (px) | Height (px) |
 |----------------------|------------|-------------|